jaygoldman/harmony-mobile/PRD.md

 ## Executive Summary

-Harmony Mobile is a proof-of-concept mobile application for Conductor by Sensei Labs.
+Conductor Mobile is a proof-of-concept mobile application for Conductor by Sensei Labs.
 The app provides on-the-go access to AI-powered insights, KPI tracking, activity monitoring, task management, and AI-generated program updates via podcast format.
 This PoC aims to validate the mobile experience and gather feedback before full production development.

 ---